Harvard has 8 square miles of open space, 31% of the total, and 79 miles of public trails.

-The major open space properties in Harvard are: Delaney Flood Control Site , Oxbow National Wildlife Refuge , Fruitlands Museum , Sprague Land , Town Forest , and Prospect Hill (Newman Land) .
-There are 171 open space properties in total.
+The major open space properties in Harvard are: Delaney Flood Control Site , Oxbow National Wildlife Refuge , Fruitlands Museum , Sprague Land , Town Forest , and Holy Hill (A7) .
+There are 170 open space properties in total.

 |Landowner||Properties||Area In Harvard Acres|

 |DCR - Division of State Parks and Recreation||2||337|